hmito/esj72web/web/regist_session.md

 	- Non-members are requested to apply for membership by 31st Oct.
 2024 23:59 (JST) and pay the conference fee by 21st Feb.
 2025 23:59 (JST), by referring to [this page](regist_information#procedure-for-new-membership-to-the-ecological-society-of-japan).
 - When applying for the session, please provide the following information to the organizer.
 Please note that these information cannot be changed after the deadline.
 	- Title (both in Japanese and English, maximum 150 characters)
-    - Name and affiliation of speakers/co-presenters (both in Japanese and English)
+    - Name and affiliation of speakers/co-presenters
 	- Membership number of speakers (login ID for invited speakers)
 - Please submit your abstract (maximum 400 words) through the conference application site by 21st Feb.
 2025 23:59 (JST).
 Also, please let the organizer know whether or not your presentation is available for on-demand streaming.
 - Please complete the [conference registration procedures](regist_information#resistrations) and pay the registration fee before the day of the conference (free of charge for invited speakers).
 We recommend paying as early as possible to ensure smooth log-in to the conference platform.